Profiat Duran: Personal life

 It is not known whether he was born at Perpignan, where he lived for some years, or in another Catalan town.
 In his youth he attended a Talmudic school in Germany for a short time, but instead of confining his studies to the Talmud, he took up philosophy and other sciences also, in spite of the interdiction of his teachers.
-Duran became a tutor in the Crescas family, and during the bloody riots of 1391 was forcibly baptized, becoming a marrano.
+Duran became a tutor in the Crescas family, and during the bloody riots of 1391 was forcibly baptized, becoming an anusim.

 After escaping Spain, he returned to practicing Judaism openly, and wrote a number of works including polemics against Christianity and grammar.
 He appears to have also attempted to reach Palestine, however it is unclear whether he made it.
 He died in 1414/1415 in Iberia, France, or the East.

 Works

 Al Tehi Ka-Aboteka ("Be Not Like Thy Fathers")

 Duran is the author of a famous satiric epistle called, after the repeatedly recurring phrase, Al Tehi Ka-Aboteka (Be Not Like Your Fathers).
 It was written about 1396, and was circulated by Don Meïr Alguades, to whom it had been sent.
 It is so ingeniously ambiguous that the Christians, who called it Alteca Boteca, interpreted it in their favor; but, as soon as they recognized its satirical import they burned it publicly.
 This epistle, with a commentary by Joseph ibn Shem-Tov and an introduction by Isaac Akrish, was first printed at Constantinople in 1554, and was republished in A. Geiger's Melo Chofnajim, 1840, in the collection Ḳobeẓ Wikkuḥim, 1844, and in P. Heilpern's Eben Boḥan, part 2, 1846.
 Geiger also translated most of it into German (Wissenschaftliche Zeitschrift, iv.
 451).

 According to an account written at the top of one of the manuscripts of the epistle, Duran and his friend David Bonet Bonjourno made up a plan to emigrate to Palestine in order to return to Judaism.
 The two friends set out on their journey, getting as far as Avignon, where they met up with another converso, Paul of Burgos (who had become a believing Christian priest, and had achieved the rank of Bishop).
 Paul disrupted their plan by persuading Bonjourno to become a true Christian, and Duran was forced to return to Catalonia.
 In response to these events, Duran wrote Be Not Like Your Fathers.

 Some scholars (Frank Talmage, among others) have dismissed this fanciful account as implausible.
 However, there is a certain amount of corroborating evidence.
 The notarial ledgers of Perpignan show several transactions in 1393 and 1394 in which Duran (known officially by his Christian name Honoratus de Bonafe) moved assets across the border to France.
 Also, Paul of Burgos is documented to have been in Avignon in 1394 for the conclave in which the Antipope Clement VII was elected.